JsLth/z22data/README.md

 Germany – attribution – version 2.0](https://www.govdata.de/dl-de/by-2-0) and
 can be manipulated and openly shared. **Yet, as part of this repository, use them at your own risk and do not take the correctness of the data files for granted.**
+The raw grid data is retrieved from the Federal Agency for Cartography and Geodesy (BKG), © GeoBasis-DE / BKG 2025.